lexffe/discorder/README.md

 If you want to join my discord channel to ask questions or do whatever then here's a link https://discord.gg/0vYlUK2XBKlmxGrX

+## Dev branch

+You are currently on the dev branch, things here may be breaking left and right so be carefull

 ##Installing/Running

 #### Latest Alpha